Maverik/VoidCrewMods/BetterScoop/_Readme.md

 - It has a range of 750m before engineer boost (you really shouldn't boost it unless you really need to like trying to find loot you can't spot easily).
 - It has enough pull velocity to keep up with a boosting ship with a fully perked pilot.
 - It doesn't need resetting every two minutes.
 If it's not pulling its because it's full not because it's stuck (generally speaking).
+- It has now learned to avoid pulling power fuses & oxygen tanks.

 Once you start using this, you'll wonder how is this not part of the game already 😄